umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/KnownLimitationsAndConsiderations.md

 This is because Umbraco Cloud collects the private NuGet credentials from your leftmost environment.
 If your leftmost environment does not have the credentials, trying to push the NuGet.config changes through CI/CD will cause restore problems.

 You can also add the correct credentials that reference your Umbraco Cloud secrets by following the steps below:
-  1. Login to Kudu on your leftmost environment.
+  1. Login to [Kudu](https://docs.umbraco.com/umbraco-cloud/set-up/power-tools) on your left-most environment.
   2. Navigate to your NuGet.config file via the console (the default location is the repository root).
   3. Edit the NuGet.config file to include your private feed and credentials.
   4. Save the file.